 But to save AGAINST a spell cast by a 20th level wizard is going to be considerably harder for a 20th level fighter if she is not proficient in the right saves.

 This is the exact opposite of old school D&D, where saves always get better regardless of the level of the attacker.

 You see, hit points, however you define them, are often used to measure resilience; and, since all high level characters have more HP, they should ALWAYS have better saving throws.

-This is probably where 3e wizards went wrong, by the way: saving throws didn't scale fast enough, making hit points a terrible path to defeating a foe in high levels.
-A low level bard has no chance at taking a down a 150 HP Fighter... but a mind affecting spell will allow the fighter to be easily avoided.
+This is probably where 3e wizards went wrong, by the way: saving throws didn't scale fast enough, making hit points a terrible tool for defeating a high level foe.
+A low level bard has no chance at taking a down a 150 HP Fighter through damage... but a mind-affecting spell will allow the fighter to be easily avoided.
 The iconic Fireball becomes useless with time.

 As you can see, 5e uses a similar method, that is made even worse in some aspects, since some saving throws don't scale at all.

 If you like characters to have better saves as they level up, just give everybody proficiency in all saves, and "expertise" (double proficiency) in two saves.

 And ditch the whole idea of "save DC = 8 + ability modifier + proficiency bonus".
 Save DC is like passive perception DC: 10 + ability + bonus... like every other opposed roll.